fullstackhero/blazor-starter-kit/README.md

 5. Create a folder for your solution and cd into it (the template will use it as project name)
 6. Run `dotnet new BlazorHero.CleanArchitecture` to create a new Solution with all the Awsomeness 🕶️ of BlazorHero 🦸

-Read what to do next from here on my [blog post](https://codewithmukesh.com/blog/blazor-hero-quick-start-guide/).
+What to do next?
+Read the [entire guide on my blog](https://codewithmukesh.com/blog/blazor-hero-quick-start-guide/).

 # Complete Documentation :rocket: